-- Feed your dog fresh foods, buying organic whenever you can.
+- Feed your dog fresh foods and buy organic whenever you can.
+This can reduce the amount of glyphosate in your dog’s food.
 Sure, it’s expensive, but not compared to losing your dog at 6 years old or spending $10,000 on vet bills trying to save his life.

 - Remember … glyphosate doesn’t wash off the food.
 It’s IN it … so again, buy organic whenever you can.

 - Avoid commercial kibbles and canned foods.